shahzaibWaseem27/Morse-Code-Generator/README.md

 *to begin producing morse code of another letter, the actuator should not be activated for the duration equivalent to 3 times that of a dot

-*to represent spacing between words, the actuator should not be activated for the duration equivalent to equivalent to 7 times that of a dot
+*to represent spacing between words, the actuator should not be activated for the duration equivalent to 7 times that of a dot

 Pseudocode:<br />
 <br />